In this article, I will tell you about my experience when I went to a mental health clinic for the first time in my life because my job was too hard.

 It may have been close to a feeling of relief.
 (Is this what you wanted to be told...?)

-And when I was talking to the doctor, I thought that maybe this place should be used by people who are much more sick at heart than I am, and I felt as if I was acting thoughtlessly and rudely.
+And when I was talking to the doctor, I thought that I was acting somewhat thoughtlessly and rudely.

 With those feelings, I think I thought, "Something is different" in total.